flexera-public/policy_templates/cost/aws/unused_ip_addresses/README.md

 The policy includes the estimated monthly savings.
 The estimated monthly savings is recognized if the resource is terminated.

-- The `Estimated Monthly Savings` is�calculated using the per hour price of unused IPs, obtained from the AWS Pricing API, multiplied by 24 and then 30.44 to get an estimated monthly price.
+- The `Estimated Monthly Savings` is calculated using the per hour price of unused IPs, obtained from the AWS Pricing API, multiplied by 24 and then 30.44 to get an estimated monthly price.
 - Since the prices of individual resources are *not* obtained from Flexera CCO, they will *not* take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
 - If the Flexera organization is configured to use a currency other than USD, the savings values will be converted from USD using the exchange rate at the time that the policy executes.